6 Best Ski Resorts in Alberta, 2023/24

 Banff Sunshine Village is a favorite alpine ski destination for its sheer size and variety.
 Set high in the Rockies, much of the resort is above the tree line, making for wide-open skiing.

 Banff Sunshine Village's base area is unique in the fact that it is not located near the parking area; instead, it's at the end of an approximately 15-minute-long gondola ride.
-Here, you'll find the main lodge, on-hill accommodation, and restaurants, along with most of the lifts.
+At the top, you'll find the main lodge, on-hill accommodation, and restaurants, along with most of the lifts.

 This playground of snow is serviced by 12 lifts, including a heated high-speed bubble quad chair (it's the orange one).
 The mountain tends towards the strong intermediate skier with 137 runs.
 Of these, more than half are intermediate, about a quarter are considered advanced, and 20 percent of the runs are classified as beginner.

 Banff Sunshine Village offers something for everyone, depending on the area you choose to ski.
 Mount Standish is perfect for families, with open cruising runs off the Strawberry chair.
 Intermediate skiers will likely spend most of their time on Lookout Mountain, and those eager for adventure will want to test their skill set on Goat's Eye Mountain.